EthanPan2007/Mobile-Apps-Final-Project/README.md

 Name of App: Brick Break
 Team Members: Derek Chang, Ethan Pan
 Project Goals: Create an app similar to that of Block Blast/Tetris where the user/player get 3 different types of "Bricks" to fill in a 8x8 grid.
 If the user fills a row or column the entire row gets destroyed for points, if the entire board is filled up the user get a bonus multiplier.
+Architecture: For looping through bricks, most likely we will randomly determine which brick(s) are next in queue, and once a row/column is filled we will reset that row/col to be empty in the array.
+There probably will also be a high score board, which can be made using an array in "state" for records and using the .splice() and .map() methods to dusplay all the scores and high scores.
+For user input and displaying images, we are not certain yet how it will be implemented but a library seems most likely.